 IMPLEMENTATION OF THE GLOBAL INDUSTRY STANDARD ON TAILINGS MANAGEMENT

-In 2020, Freeport-McMoRan supported development of and committed to working towards implementation of the Global Industry Standard on Tailings Management (Tailings Standard).
+In 2020, FCX supported development of and committed to working towards implementation of the Global Industry Standard on Tailings Management (Tailings Standard).
 The Tailings Standard was developed through an independent, multi-stakeholder process co-convened by the ICMM, United Nations Environment Programme, and the Principles for Responsible Investment.
 The Tailings Standard requires mining operators to take responsibility and prioritize the safety of TSFs through all phases of the facility’s lifecycle and strives for zero harm to people and the environment.
 The Tailings Standard includes 77 requirements across six key areas – design, construction, operation and monitoring of tailings facilities, management and governance, use of integrated multi-disciplinary knowledge, engaging with affected stakeholders, emergency response and long-term recovery, and public disclosure.
-We also played a leadership role in the development of the Conformance Protocols for the Tailings Standard and the ICMM Tailings Management Good Practice Guide.
+FCX also played a leadership role in the development of the Conformance Protocols for the Tailings Standard and the ICMM Tailings Management Good Practice Guide.

-Since the Tailings Standard was established in 2020, we worked to integrate the Tailings Standard within our existing systems.
+We have integrated requirements of the Tailings Standard within our existing systems.
 For example, we enhanced our multi-disciplinary collaboration and integration of our management systems.
 We also refined our risk assessment process and conducted gap-filling studies across our TSFs to enhance the knowledge base used for our risk assessments.

 CONSEQUENCE CLASSIFICATIONS FOR OUR TAILINGS STORAGE FACILTIES